Fannie Mae (FNMA) Mobile Home Park Loans

-Property Eligibility: Existing, stabilized, professionally managed MHC, with or without age restrictions, having a minimum of 50 pad sites.
+Existing, stabilized, professionally managed MHC, with or without age restrictions, having a minimum of 50 pad sites.
 Not more than 25% of the Park Homes may be owned by the Park or Sponsor.
-FNMA prefers 50% or more of the site can accommodate double-wide homes, while the actual number of double-wide homes may be less.
+Under FNMA Mobile Home Park Loans they prefer 50% or more of the site can accommodate double-wide homes, while the actual number of double-wide homes may be less.
 FNMA like to see the physical occupancy at 85% or greater.
 Majority of the property and the entrance should not be located within a designated flood zone.

 You will receive a detailed Application from the lender.
 This document will outline the insurance requirements, the escrow requirements, and provide additional information on closing requirements.

-How long will it take to close a Fannie Mae loan?
+How long will it take to close a Fannie Mae one of these Mobile Home Park Loans?
 Normally, 50 to 60-days after the lender receives the executed Application, Application Fee and requested documents.
-For example the lender will ask for copies of the historic operating statements, a current rent roll, resumes on the principals, and personal financial statements on the principals.
-These documents will need to be certified as being true and correct.
+For example, the lender will ask for copies of the historic operating statements, a current rent roll, resumes on the principals, and personal financial statements on the principals.
+These documents will need to be certified as being true and correct by the owner.
 Most often one of the principals provides this certification – do not confuse this with the need to get your accountant or attorney involved – the principals have already signed these certifications.

 - The percentage of tenant-occupied homes (where the tenant does not own the home) generally may not exceed 25%.